 Session Event Touchpoints

 When a session event touchpoint is selected, Heap requires that you provide a Channel Property that determines how your channel groupings for referring channels should be aggregated.
-You can provide any session level property (UTM Medium, Referrer, etc.) as a channel property, though we recommend that you provide a defined property that maps to your specific channel definitions.
+You can provide any session level property (UTM Medium, Referrer, etc.) as a channel property, though we recommend that you provide a property that maps to your specific channel criteria.
 Heap will automatically select a default property for you if you have an applicable property with the word “Channel” in the name.

 Arbitrary Event Touchpoints